-The Ben Graham Centre for Value Investing at the Ivey Business School at Western University is hosting an academic Symposium on May 17, 2019 at the Ivey Tangerine Leadership Centre, 130 King Street West, Toronto, ON.
+The Ben Graham Centre for Value Investing at the Ivey Business School at Western University hosted its annual academic Symposium on May 17, 2019 at the Donald K. Johnson Centre (Formerly Ivey Tangerine Leadership Centre), 130 King Street West, Toronto, ON.

-The mission of the Symposium is to encourage and support academic research and study in areas related to value investing.
-The presenters will discuss their work on value investing and related topics, such as market anomalies and value vs. growth investing.
+The mission of the Symposium was to encourage and support academic research and study in areas related to value investing.
+The presenters discussed their work on value investing and related topics, such as market anomalies and value vs. growth investing.

 Symposium Organizer and Chair

-George Athanassakos, Managing Director, Ben Graham Chair in Value Investing, Ivey Business School
+George Athanassakos, Managing Director, Ben Graham Centre for Value Investing and Ben Graham Chair in Value Investing, Ivey Business School, Western University

 Morning Session: On Market Anomalies